aniWeyn/-L-ringsassistentDatamodelleringOgDatabasesystemer/README.md

 ```sh
 require_once("../src/model/DBModel.php");
 ```
-correct due to your files system you have created
+correct due to files system you have created